ontoadaptive/hello-patient-redox-curl/README.md

 - Based on your use case (and required Redox data models), call other scripts.
 The all follow the naming convention pattern of **Redox Data Model_Operation.sh** or **Instance_Operation.sh**

 ### Eureka! moment
-Although Redox API does not claim to be a pure REST API, we feel at represent a very pragmatic REST API and was much easier to experiment and do some productivity prototyping given a "batteries included" data model versus having to build up bottom HL7 FHIR resources or other native EHR APIs.
+Although Redox API does not claim to be a pure REST API, we feel it represents a very pragmatic REST API and was much easier to experiment and do some rapid prototyping given a "batteries included" data model.
+Is is the silver bullet for full interoperability in U.S. Healthcare?
+No, but neither are other standards driven approaches such as HL7 FHIR or even proprietary APIs such as Allscripts.
+Mileage will always very upon the "last mile" of interooperability and context and complexity will always vary.
+For HL7 FHIR, you may have the community vetted FHIR resource but you will need to also spend efforts constraining with profiling.
+For a proprietary API such as Allscripts, you may have lock-in concerns.
+It all the depends.

+One thing is for sure.
+The inertia of **getting started** feels intuitively right for modern Digital Health teams.

 What we learned early on is addressing big risks and gaps in your use cases and to be very well prepared prior to pilot or real world EHR implementation of which Redox team is doing a lot of the infrastructure and heavy lifting that often can slow early development if you do not have that expertise.